yamibuy/curiefense/CONTRIBUTING.md

-We welcome contributions from the community.
-Please read the following guidelines carefully to maximize the chances of your PR being merged.
+👋 Hey there fellow open source contributor!
+Please read the following guidelines below carefully to maximize the chances of your PR being merged. 🎉

-# Communication
+# 💬 Communication

-* **Before starting work on a major feature**, please reach out to us via [GitHub Discussions](https://github.com/curiefense/curiefense/discussions/categories/q-a)], [Twitter DM](https://twitter.com/curiefense), or [email](community@curiefense.io.
+* ⚠️ **Before starting work on a major feature**, please reach out to us via [GitHub Discussions](https://github.com/curiefense/curiefense/discussions/categories/q-a), [Twitter DM](https://twitter.com/messages/compose?recipient_id=1321123258993938435), or community@curiefense.io.
 We will make sure no one else is already working on it and ask you to open a GitHub issue.

 * Small patches and bug fixes don't need prior communication.

-# Submitting a Pull Request (PR)
+# 📑 Submitting a Pull Request (PR)

 * Fork the repo.